Thameslink, Southern and Great Northern franchise: 2015–2021 franchise

-In March 2013 the Secretary of State for Transport announced the franchise would again be extended until 13 September 2014, and that the future franchise would be a management style contract due to the level of investment and change on the route.
+In March 2013 the-then Secretary of State for Transport Patrick McLoughlin announced the franchise would again be extended until 13 September 2014, and that the future franchise would be a management style contract due to the level of investment and change on the route.
 In September 2013 a revised invitation to tender was issued.
 In May 2014, Govia was awarded the new franchise.

-The former First Capital Connect parts of the franchise have been re-branded as Thameslink and Great Northern operated by the newly formed Govia Thameslink Railway; while the existing Southern and Gatwick Express brands have been retained.
+Now operated by Govia subsidiary Govia Thameslink Railway, the former First Capital Connect parts of the franchise returned to their former brand names Thameslink and Great Northern while the existing Southern and Gatwick Express brands were retained.
 The franchise is unusual as a management contract where fare income does not go to GTR, which is simply paid a fee for operating the service, so GTR carries less revenue risk.
 This form of franchise was chosen because of long-term engineering works anticipated around London, which would be a significant challenge to organise within the normal form of franchise.

-From July 2015 when Govia Thameslink took over the Southern services to March 2017, 7,7% of planned services have been cancelled or delayed by more than 30 minutes.
+From July 2015 when GTR took over the Southern services to March 2017, 7.7% of planned services have been cancelled or delayed by more than 30 minutes.
 The most important reason for the delays and cancellations were industry actions (38% of the total).
 13% were caused by failures of track and Network Rail assets such as signalling systems.
 As the Department for Transport in the period from September 2014 to August 2017 has received £3.6 billion in fare revenue and had to pay only £2.8 billion in franchise payments to Govia, it made a profit for the taxpayer of £760 million.

 In 2017, the Government confirmed it was considering the size of the franchise at its next renewal, indicating it could be broken up.

 In May 2018, following the announcement of the renationalisation of InterCity East Coast franchise as London North Eastern Railway, Grayling revealed despite not reaching a decision on the future of Great Northern services beyond 2021 it had been proposed that Great Northern services could be merged with the London North Eastern Railway or transferred to London Overground.

 In March 2022, GTR was given a direct award contract by DfT, replacing its franchise agreement, expiring on 1 April 2028.